uva-cs/dsa2/syllabus.md

 ### Instructors

 - Mark Floryan (mrf8t_at_virginia.edu).
 Office: Rice 203.
 Office hours: listed on the Canvas landing page.
-Lecture: Tu/Th 11:00-12:15 in Warner 209.
+Lecture: Tu/Th 9:30-10:45 in Wilson 402.
 - Aaron Bloomfield (aaron_at_virginia.edu).
 Office: Rice 402.
 Office hours: listed on the Canvas landing page.
-Lecture: Tu/Th 9:30-10:45 in Wilson 402.
+Lecture: Tu/Th 11:00-12:15 in Olsson 120.

 The best way to get in touch with an instructor is to use the course email address.
 We are very slow at responding to our personal emails, and all course-related content should go to the one above.